microsoft/vscode-docs/docs/editor/accessibility.md

 ![When triggered in an editor, a dialog will appear that explains how to enable screen reader mode explicitly, tab focus mode and other details](images/accessibility/status.png)

-## Accessible view
+## Accessible View

-Run the command **Open Accessible View** `kb(editor.action.accessibleView)` to inspect content character by character, line by line.
-This currently works for hovers, notifications, Jupyter notebook output, and chat responses.
+Run the command **Open Accessible View** `kb(editor.action.accessibleView)` to display an Accessible View to inspect content character by character, line by line.
+The Accessible View is currently available for hovers, notifications, Jupyter notebook output, and chat responses.

 ## Screen reader mode